 The winner will receive a prize for an essay on an aspect of chronic pain, of not more than 3000 words.
 The winning entry MUST be presented at the Pain Relief Foundation.

-CLOSING DATE 31st August 2019
+CLOSING DATE FOR ESSAY 31st August 2020

 For further information contact

 Tel: 0151 529 5820 Fax: 0151 529 5821

 Please note that the competition is a two stage process.

 The initial entry requirement is a summary of your proposed essay (see rule 15 and onwards).
 From this, applicants will be selected and invited to submit the full essay.

 1. The competition is open to Medical, Physiotherapy, Nursing, Occupational Therapy and Clinical Psychology Students on a UK pre-registration programme at the time of the summary entry submission.